 Detroit police search for missing man with mental illness

 DETROIT, Mich.
-(CBS DETROIT) - The Detroit Police Department is searching for a missing 25-year-old man.
+(CBS DETROIT) - The Detroit Police Department is searching for a missing 53-year-old man.

+Jose Barragan was last seen in the 6700 block of Rutherford on Jan.
+6 around noon, police said.

-Jamar Page was last seen on Jan.
-2 and according to his mother, he has bipolar disorder and schizophrenia, police said.
+According to his daughter, Barragan has bipolar disorder and schizophrenia, police said.

-He is missing from the 6100 block of Woodhall and was last seen around 2 p.m.

-Page is described by police as Black, 5 feet and 8 inches tall, has black locks, and brown eyes, and weighs around 150 pounds.
+He is described by police as Hispanic, 5 feet and 7 inches tall, has brown hair, and brown eyes, and weighs 160 pounds.

+Barragan was last seen wearing a black and white striped shirt, black pants, and black shoes.

 Thanks for reading CBS NEWS.